prasadgujar/low-level-design-primer/questions.md

 - Build the Google Stock Wizard.
 - Design the Food Ordering System like Swiggy/Zomato.
 - Design the Bill Summary Feature.
+- Design Learning app (Design system where teachers can upload the content and stuedents can view that content.)
+  - Teachers should be notified once their content is uploaded.
+  - Upload should continue even if browser is closed in case it is a browser upload.
+- Design Navigation Alerts System.
+(Similar like Google Map Functionality.)
+-  Design a system which improves the quality of the data.
+   - A system which takes a large amount of data, cleans it, adds specified properties to it and sends the results so that the other services can filter the data with the newly added properties.

+-